Vidushi071/IBMSME-2022/README.md

 1. Impact of Covid 19 on Health: During COVID 19,  students' screen usage rose but it did not significantly affect their weight and sleep pattern.
 Also the students who indulged in fitness activities during Covid-19 period did not see any change in their weight.

 2. Impact of Covid 19 on Education: Online lessons during Covid-19 period were most frequently taken on laptops or desktop computers.
 The analysis shows that even though online classes were the optimal solution during the COVID 19 period, yet most of the students did not enjoy the experience.
    Additionally, we can also conclude that social media had a big impact on students' academic performance throughout the lockdown.

+3. Usage and effect of Social Media during Covid-19: During COVID 19 period , the three most popular social media networks were YouTube, Instagram, and            WhatsApp.